 About the Senior Capstone

-Prerequisite: Students must be receive a C- or higher in college writing in order to enroll in the capstone in their senior year.
-PINs are NOT necessary for F18 enrollments.
+Students must be receive a C- or higher in college writing in order to enroll in the capstone in their senior year.

 Please note: If you are double-majoring in another degree program in which a senior project is available, you must complete that senior project rather than enroll in a senior capstone course.